Looking for memorable mother-daughter getaways? Here are the ten best places to travel with your mom this year.

 Sedona, Arizona

-A few of my friends have been to Sedona on mother-daughter getaways and loved the experience!
-They reconnected with their moms while hiking the trails, taking a bumpy, mud-in-your-shoes off-road Sedona tour, and heading out on a day trip to Antelope Canyon and Horseshoe Bend.
+A few of my friends have traveled to Sedona on mother-daughter getaways and loved the experience.
+They reconnected with their moms while hiking beginner-friendly trails, day tripping to Antelope Canyon and Horseshoe Bend, and touring Sedona off-road, every bump caking mud onto their shoes.

 Santa Fe, New Mexico